davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## Slab windows and Monterey plate

-Figure 18 shows the surface projection of the hypothetical slab window and the partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
+@fig:reconstruction shows the surface projection of the hypothetical slab window and the partially subducted Monterey plate at ca. 19 Ma [@Wilson2005].
 The slab window is thought to have formed by the subduction of the trailing edge of the Farallon plate, unsupported by sea floor spreading along the former spreading axis with the Pacific plate.
 The